 Right-click on the target virtual machine, choose VM Policies, then Edit VM Storage Policies.

 In the VM storage policy drop-down, choose the desired policy.

 Do NOT choose the configure per disk- all of the virtual machine disks must be protected with the same policy when used with SRM.

 If the storage policy has already been added to a SRM protection group, you will see the VM immediately appears in the protection group.

 Since policies are specific to a given vCenter you must also create corresponding policies on the recovery vCenter.

 One example is a storage policy called SRM-tag-m50_1-m20_1 on the source site that looks for the tag category called srmDiscovery and a tag with the value of srm-PG-1:

-On the remote vCenter, I create a policy that looks for that same tag:
+On the remote vCenter, a policy is created that looks for that same tag: